 Under the leadership of Rev. Timothy Healy, S.J., (1976-1989) and Rev. Leo O’Donovan, S.J.,(1989-2001) Georgetown saw significant increases in the diversity of its students and faculty, and the number of faculty positions as it grew from a regional school to one of national prominence.
 Women also greatly increased their numbers within the faculty during the nineties making up nearly 40 percent by 2001.
 O’Donovan also oversaw the restructuring of the Medical Center and the separation of the hospital from the medical school.
 In 2001, John J. DeGioia, Ph.D. became Georgetown’s 48th, and first lay president.

-Georgetown has grown to be a major international research university with eight schools, an affiliated hospital and many highly ranked academic programs.
-Today the university has more than 12,000 undergraduate and graduate students who take classes at five locations: Main Campus, Medical Center, Law Center, GU-Northern Virginia and the university’s School of Foreign Service-Qatar.
+Georgetown has grown to be a major international research university with nine schools, an affiliated hospital and many highly ranked academic programs.
+Today the university has more than 12,000 undergraduate and graduate students who take classes at five locations: Main Campus, Medical Center, Law Center, School of Continuing Studies and the university’s School of Foreign Service-Qatar.
 Georgetown has a large and diverse workforce that employs more than 5,000 faculty and staff members.
 Under the leadership of President John J. DeGioia, Georgetown has seen rapid growth and expansion, including the addition of several residence halls and the new, state-of-the-art Rafik B. Hariri Building for the business school.
 Georgetown continues to move forward as one of the world’s leading universities, building upon its distinctive history, unique values and commitment to justice and the common good.